kraused53/WeatherDesk/README.md

 4. ***TODO*** Add Header with Time, Location and Forecast to Image
 5. Set Desktop Background

+## Automation

+In order to automate this program on my Linux PC (running Ubuntu 22.04 LTS) I created a bash file to be run by a CRON job.
+CRON is a standard automation software that now ships with Ubuntu installations.
+The bash file is needed in order to provide the python program with the context and PATH needed to execute properly.

-# Determine Location
+# location.py

 One of the features I wanted to implement was automatic location estimation.
 This would mean that if the program was running on a laptop (like mine would be), the background would reflect the weather of the user's current location.

 In order to implement this, I settled on the [geocoder library](https://geocoder.readthedocs.io/api.html).
 This library has several powerful geocoding capabilities, but it is really simple to use.

 I have set up this program to use Geocoder to estimate the user's current location via their current IP address.
-So, as long as the user has an internet connection ad is not using a VPN, the program should be able to determine a reletivly accurate location.
+So, as long as the user has an internet connection ad is not using a VPN, the program should be able to determine a relatively accurate location.

 # Retrieve Weather Forecast

 # Parse Forecast and Select Image

 # ***TODO*** : Add text to image

 # Set Desktop Background